 It happens every autumn: Piles and piles of squash show up at farmers’ markets, and frankly no one knows what to do with All.
 That.
 Squash.
 But we have an idea: Meet the Butternut Squash Old Fashioned.
-The orange flesh of butternut squash has a natural sweetness to it, which gets sweeter still when roasted with a bit of maple syrup, making it an ideal veg to infuse into robust bourbon in the fall.
+The orange flesh of this gourd has a natural sweetness to it, which gets sweeter still when roasted with a bit of maple syrup, making it an ideal veg to infuse into robust bourbon.

 - 2 ounces squash-infused bourbon*